 How to Help Black Out your Las Vegas Windows04/02/2018Darik Neilson There are many reasons you may want to block light from coming through windows in Las Vegas.
 Say you need to block ambient street light, constant traffic going by, or ordinary sunlight, blocking the light coming from your windows is important for relaxing and getting quality sleep.
 Image courtesy of Room ResolutionsFor those dreaming of better sleep, Sunburst is here to help Las Vegas homeowners control the light.What Window Coverings Control Light The Best?Many Las Vegas window treatments claim to help black out your windows, and you can pretty easily divide them into three groups: the good, the bad, and the ugly.
-Here’s how they stack up.Blackout Window Treatments – The GoodThe best window treatments to dim your windows should do these things:Effectively prevent light from entering.Adjust easily depending on your preferences.Look stylish.The window covering that hits all these marks is Las Vegas plantation shutters.
+Here’s how they stack up.Blackout Window Treatments – The GoodThe best window treatments to dim your windows should do these things:Effectively prevent light from entering.Adjust easily depending on your preferences throughout the day.Look stylish.The window covering that hits all these marks is Las Vegas plantation shutters.
 When the louvers are closed, shutters form an almost complete seal on your windows, letting almost no light in.
 Sunburst Polywood shutters even have built-in weatherstripping that covers the gaps along the frame, blocking even more light.
-And unlike hardware store shutters, Polywood is guaranteed to warp or split, which can result in gaps that let light in.And unlike some gaudy DIY blackout products, shutters look great in any space.
+And unlike hardware store shutters, Polywood is guaranteed to warp or split, which can result in gaps that let light in.And unlike some gaudy DIY window blackout products, shutters look great in any space.
 Rather than looking like a piece of hardware, they’re as fashionable as they are functional.A second option in the “good” category is room-darkening cellular shades.
 These are made with thick and layered material to block out most of the sunlight, and extend past your window opening.
 There can be some miniscule spaces around the edges of the shade where light can seep inside.
 But for a window treatment that isn’t shutters, light-blocking shades make the cut.Blackout Window Treatments – The BadIn this category are window coverings that don’t quite get the job done when it comes to blacking out a window.
-Any fabric window covering, from drapes to curtains, will allow some light in unless they’re both incredibly dense and go beyond the frame of your window.
+Any fabric window covering, from curtains to drapes, will allow some light in unless they’re both incredibly dense and go beyond the frame of your window.
 Even heavy-duty blinds don’t do quite so well, since the slats on blinds are always going to let slivers of light in.
 That means light is going to come in, even if it’s at a very slight angle.Blackout Window Treatments – The UglySearch for “Las Vegas window blackouts” online and you might find some easy to use DIY sheets that you hang in your window to block light.
-Most of them are customizable to your window size and shape, and adhere to the window frame via velcro or another adhesive.
+Most of them are customizable to your window size and shape, and adhere to your frame via velcro or another adhesive.
 And for the most part, they work fairly well.But the issues with those products are twofold.
 First off, they don’t exactly look good.
 The majority of these products give up style for function.
 So if you get a few of these blackout sheets, be sure to do it in an area that you don’t mind looking kind of drab.Creative Commons by License Second, for being easy to do it yourself, you’d better hope that you don’t have to remove and put them back up much.
 The adhesive that keeps them adhered to the wall can wear off pretty easily, which means another purchase and another installation.Let Sunburst Shutters Las Vegas Help You Black Out Your Windows BetterTo learn more about indoor shutters or other window treatments to block light, get in touch with your Las Vegas shutter team.
 Complete the form below or give us a call at 702-850-6619 today to get a free, no strings attached consultation.